GenadiKozarev/node-react-next-docker-kubernetes-ticketing-app/README.md

 # Ticketing App

-- Users can list a ticket for an event (concert, sports) for sale
+- Users can list a ticket for an event (e.g. music concert, football match, art festival etc.) for sale
 - Other users can purchase that ticket
 - Any user can list tickets for sale and purchase tickets
 - When a user attempts to purchase a ticket, the ticket is "locked" for 15 minutes.
 The user has 15 minutes to enter their payment info